barbagroup/AmgXWrapper/CONTRIBUTING.md

 1. Fork AmgXWrapper.
 2. Create a new branch with any name you like.
-3. Make modification.
+3. Make modifications.
-4. Test and make sure your modification is not breaking AmgXWrapper.
+4. Test and make sure the modifications are not breaking AmgXWrapper.
 5. Make a pull request from your new branch to our master branch.
 Remember to specify what changed in your branch and why these changes should be made.
 6. Give us time to test and discuss your changes.